 And a completed recipe of special dressing (includes garlic, fresh Parmesan, brown mustard, olive oil, balsamic vinegar, sea salt and pepper)

 Build your filling and wrap spread:

 The first thing you’ll need to do is make the dressing.
 All you need is: 1 c. olive oil, 1/2 c. balsamic vinegar, 1 T. grated Parmesan cheese, 1/2 T. Dijon mustard, 1 tsp. sea salt, ground black pepper, and 3 smaller or two larger cloves of garlic – peeled and cut up a bit.
-Put all these ingredients into the blender and blend until the dressing is emulsified and the color of light mud.
+Put all these ingredients into the blender (tr these if you enjoy smoothie bowls) and blend until the dressing is emulsified and the color of light mud.
 Yup – you’re gonna eat something that looks like mud.
 The mustard and cheese help the emulsification process and help hold this together so it doesn’t separate.
 See this link for photos capturing the dressing making process.